Work Order Management

 As a centralized hub, Facilio enhances operations and maintenance across multiple sites by integrating real-time data insights and work order information into a single, accessible platform.

-Facilio’s connected CMMS streamlines work order management through its advanced automation capabilities.
+Facilio’s Connected CMMS streamlines work order management through its advanced automation capabilities.
 The platform allows for creating and managing work orders triggered by specific criteria, including scheduled dates, alarm notifications, meter readings, or custom-defined irregular activities.

 This proactive approach ensures that potential issues are anticipated and addressed promptly, maintaining optimal asset health and operational continuity.

-Facilio’s connected CMMS redefines work order management by seamlessly connecting every facet of your operation that drives meaningful improvements into a single, efficient platform.
+Facilio’s Connected CMMS redefines work order management by seamlessly connecting every facet of your operation that drives meaningful improvements into a single, efficient platform.

 Here’s why this integration isn’t just an upgrade but a transformative approach to facility management: